IIIF/api/source/auth/2.0/index.md

 ```

 __Warning__<br/>
-The previous example contradicts the description of `location` in the table above.
-The client has used the access token to discover the URL of an actual content resource, that perhaps doesn't require a credential.
+The previous example potentially bypasses the intention of `location` as described in the table above.
+The client, presenting a token, has used the access token to discover the URL of an actual content resource, that  _might not require a credential_.
 This use case may be helpful for streaming media services where the use of modified paths containing short-lived tokens as path elements is common.
 However, it is a fundamental change in the approach that IIIF Auth has taken up to now, where a malicious client application gaining access to the token doesn't grant access to protected resources.
 This should be discussed in the AV group as well to see if it meets streaming media / adaptive bit rate use cases.
 {: .alert}

 <!-- should a probe service be able to re-declare auth services? -->

 When a Content Resource is its own probe service, it is requested via HEAD and there is no JSON body.
 This means the degraded access flow is not available, because there's no information to distinguish between the second and third cases above.
-The `location` property of the probe response is equivalent to an HTTP Location header, but this header won't be seen by the client.
+The `location` property of the probe response is equivalent to an HTTP Location header, but this header won't be seen by a browser-based client.

+#### 2.1.2.
+Image Service as Probe Service

 For IIIF Image Services, where the info.json is its own probe service, the behavior is identical to the above, and when required, the `location` property is included: <!-- https://iiif-auth2-server.herokuapp.com/img/02_gauguin.jpg/info.json -->